-Explore the Faroes then Sail South to the Isle of Skye of the West Coast of Scotland on a luxury 55ft yacht.
+Explore the West Coast of Scotland from Isle of Skye to Oban on a luxury 55ft yacht.

 Join the Yacht on the Isle of Skye and set sail to explore as you head South to Oban.

-The yacht is a 55ft steel Bruce Roberts There are only two luxury double ensuite cabins available.
+The yacht is a 55ft Bruce Roberts ketch.
+There are only two luxury double ensuite cabins available.
 Be 1 of 4 guest-crew.

-Approximately 75nm if you go directly.The intention will be to take in a few islands so you should do a lot more than this.
+Approximately 55nm if you go directly.The intention will be to take in a few islands so you should do a lot more than this.

 The West Coast of Scotland is known for it's wild rugged beauty, it's remoteness and it's stunning scenery.